symfony-si/symfony-docs-sl/book/security.rst

 -----------

 Security can be a deep and complex issue to solve correctly in your application.
-Fortunately, Symfony's security component follows a well-proven security model based around *authentication* and *authorization*.
+Fortunately, Symfony's Security component follows a well-proven security model based around *authentication* and *authorization*.
 Authentication, which always happens first, is handled by a firewall whose job is to determine the identity of the user through several different methods (e.g. HTTP authentication,